Editor’s Note (12/22/20): This story has been updated to reflect new records set through the November 30 end of the hurricane season.

 Heavy rain sent water levels in the Tittabawassee River to record highs in May, causing the failures of the Edenville and Sanford dams near Midland, Mich.
 Some 10,000 residents had to evacuate because of the subsequent floods.

-So far this year, the U.S. has had 16 natural disasters (including wildfires, hurricanes, tornadoes and drought) that each caused at least $1 billion in damage, tying the record set in both 2011 and 2017—with several months left to go.
+Through September, the U.S. had 16 natural disasters (including wildfires, hurricanes, tornadoes and drought) that each caused at least $1 billion in damage, tying the record set in both 2011 and 2017—with several months left to go.
 Such statistics have been compiled since 1980.